Anthony Ashley Cooper, 1st Earl of Shaftesbury: Restoration politician, 1660–1683

 Cooper returned to England with Charles in late May.
 On the recommendation of General Monck and of Cooper's wife's uncle Thomas Wriothesley, 4th Earl of Southampton, Charles appointed Cooper to his Privy Council on 27 May 1660.
 Cooper took advantage of the Declaration of Breda and was formally pardoned for his support of the English Commonwealth on 27 June 1660.
 During this period, he helped reorganise the Privy Council's committee on trade and plantations.

+Anthony Ashley Cooper, Earl of Shaftesbury is recorded in the British Slave Traders register, a database of individuals involved in the British slave trade compiled from the surviving records of the Royal African Company and its predecessor.
+He was an officer of the two chartered companies that carried England's slave trade, and during his association with them they dispatched some 120 slaving voyages between 1663 and 1677.
+He served as an Assistant of the Royal African Company from 1672 to 1674, and as its Sub-Governor for its first two years (1672–1673).
+His involvement began with the company's predecessor, the Company of Royal Adventurers Trading into Africa, in which he took a £400 share under the second patent in August 1663 and attended four meetings between 1664 and 1668.
+He sold £1,600 of Royal African Company stock at a profit in February 1677.

-Cooper thus became a spokesman for the government in the Convention Parliament.
-However, during the debates on the Indemnity and Oblivion Bill, Cooper urged leniency for those who had sided with Parliament during the English Civil Wars or collaborated with the Cromwellian regime.
+Ashley-Cooper thus became a spokesman for the government in the Convention Parliament.
+However, during the debates on the Indemnity and Oblivion Bill, Ashley-Cooper urged leniency for those who had sided with Parliament during the English Civil Wars or collaborated with the Cromwellian regime.
 He argued that only those individuals who had personal involvement in the decision to execute Charles I by participating in his trial and execution should be exempt from the general pardon.
 This view prevailed.
-After the Indemnity and Oblivion Act became law on 29 August 1660, Cooper sat on the special commission that tried the regicides, and in this capacity took part in sentencing to death several colleagues with whom he had collaborated during the years of the English Interregnum, including Hugh Peters, Thomas Harrison, and Thomas Scot.
-As a long-time foe of the Court of Wards, during the debate on the Tenures Abolition Bill, Cooper supported continuing the excise imposed by the Long Parliament to compensate the crown for the loss of revenues associated with the abolition of the court.
+After the Indemnity and Oblivion Act became law on 29 August 1660, Ashley-Cooper sat on the special commission that tried the regicides, and in this capacity took part in sentencing to death several colleagues with whom he had collaborated during the years of the English Interregnum, including Hugh Peters, Thomas Harrison, and Thomas Scot.
+As a long-time foe of the Court of Wards, during the debate on the Tenures Abolition Bill, Ashley-Cooper supported continuing the excise imposed by the Long Parliament to compensate the crown for the loss of revenues associated with the abolition of the court.

 Charles II (1630–1685) in his coronation robes, 1661.
-Cooper was one of twelve members of Parliament who travelled to the Dutch Republic to invite Charles to return to England, and in 1661, Charles created Cooper Lord Ashley.
+Ashley-Cooper was one of twelve members of Parliament who travelled to the Dutch Republic to invite Charles to return to England, and in 1661, Charles created Cooper Lord Ashley.

 On 20 April 1661, three days before his coronation at Westminster Abbey, Charles II announced his coronation honours, and in those honours, he created Cooper Baron Ashley, of Wimborne St Giles.